luizvasconceloss/hiera-ssm-paramstore/README.md

 #### Lookup options

-`region: ` : Specify what region should be used to query the keys/values, if not present will try to use a region configured on the server.
+`region: ` : Specify what region should be used to query the keys/values, if not present will try to use a region configured on the server.<br/>
 `get_all` : Get all key under the path (uri) and cache it, should reduce the api call and avoid throttle.
-Default value: false
+Default value: false<br/>
 `recursive` : Get all keys using recursive mode.
-Default value: false
+Default value: false<br/>

 #### Limitation